TrueWinter/serverMon/README.md

 'internal-id': {
 	name: 'Name shown on status page',
 	ip: 'IP address (or domain name) of server',
-	port: 'An open port on the server',
-	cron: 'The monitor schedule in cron format'
+	cron: 'The monitor schedule in cron format',
-}
+	notify: 'This is an array stating where notifications for this monitor are sent' }
 ```